KPavelI/dpd/README.md

 This package is supported for Linux operating systems.
 The package has been tested on the following systems:

-Linux: Ubuntu 16.04, CentOS Linux (release 7.1.1503) Mac OSX:
+Linux: Ubuntu 16.04, CentOS Linux (release 7.1.1503)
-Windows:

 You should compile fortran file dpd.F90 with GNU Fortran or Intel Fortran compilers.
-To run the application you need configure file dpdconf.dat, input files *.mol and executable dpd.
+To run the application you need configuration file dpdconf.dat, input files *.mol and executable dpd.
 Then just do:
 ```
 ./dpd
 ```